Playful Literacy and Shadow Puppets

 Literacy and Shadow Puppets

-For pre-literate children, shadow puppets are a fantastic way to support the big idea of story found in our K-3 BC curriculum.
-Shadow puppet play adds another dimension of curiosity to story telling and imaginative play.
-In BC, the 7 big ideas in the Kindergarten Language Arts curriculum are deeply connected to playful story telling.
+For pre-literate children, shadow puppets are a fantastic way to support the big idea of story found in most early learning curriculums.
+Shadow puppet play adds another dimension of curiosity to story telling and imaginative play in your outdoor or garden classroom.
+In British Columbia, the 7 big ideas in the Kindergarten Language Arts curriculum are deeply connected to playful story telling.

 “Language and story can be a source of creativity and joy.